CommunityToolkit/WindowsCommunityToolkit/docs/knownissues.md

 For an accurate list of known bugs and issues, take a look at the [issues on GitHub](https://github.com/Microsoft/UWPCommunityToolkit/issues)

-## Services

-* UnresolvableAssemblyReference when building for Release when using the Microsoft.Toolkit.Uwp.Services package This error will not be fixed until the 3.0 release as it requires a breaking change.
-The workaround is to manually add a reference to the Microsoft.IdentityModel.Clients.ActiveDirectory package, version 2.29.0 (or any version between 2.22 and 3.0) - [see issue for more details](https://github.com/Microsoft/UWPCommunityToolkit/issues/1788)

 ## Controls

 ### MasterDetailsView